 Gamberini acknowledges that some people may not buy into the idea of underwater farming, but believes it has the potential to work harmoniously with other food production methods.
 Despite his optimism, however, he remains cautious about its long-term potential.

 “We know that we can grow plants underwater, we know they grow faster.
-We now need to finalise our research … hopefully by the end of the year, or next,” he says.
+We now need to finalize our research … hopefully by the end of the year, or next,” he says.
 “Worst case scenario, if we discover Nemo’s Garden isn’t feasible in terms of size, logistics and economics, is that it’ll be a credible eco-tourism resource, as scuba diving sites for islands and places with warm waters.”